 Oldest and best preserved monument of Taormina, the Greek Theatre is located on a panoramic spot from which you can admire Etna and the Ionian Sea.
 The Greek Theatre, the second of Sicily for dimensions after that of Siracusa, has emerged on the international scene as unique and fascinating setting for awards and cultural events.

 The main street of Taormina is dedicated to Umberto I of Savoy.
-Bordered by Porta Messina and Porta Catania, it shows buildings belonging to styles from different eras, from the Arabic to the Norman, from the Gothic to the Baroque.
+Bordered by Porta Messina and Porta Catania, it shows buildings belonging to styles from different eras.

 Shopping lover?
 Corso Umberto is the right place for you, full of typical shops and boutique.